elastic/kibana/rfcs/text/0012_background_sessions.md

 # Adoption strategy

-Any solution using the `data` plugin, can opt into using BackgroundSessions by starting to manage sessions.
+Any solution using the `data` plugin, can opt into using BackgroundSessions by starting to manage sessions ().
 As long as there's an open session, all of the capabilities mentioned above will be enabled.

 # How we teach this